DevSrSouza/KotlinBukkitAPI/README.md

   if(sender is Player) { // checking if CommandSender is a player
     val player = sender as Player
-    player.vault.economy.deposit(2500) // you can see more about the vault api on KVault.kt
+    player.vault.economy.deposit(2500.0) // you can see more about the vault api on KVault.kt

     // lets make a item more easy with kotlin and ItemMeta DSL val gem = ItemStack(Material.DIAMOND).apply {
       amount = 5
-      meta<ItemMeta> { // here you can put any meta type you wont, like BannerMeta(if the item isso a banner)
+      meta<ItemMeta> { // here you can put any meta type you wont, like BannerMeta(if the item is a banner)
         // here is the same idea of event block but here you only que put the ItemMeta type, like BannerMeta, BookMeta displayName = +"&bGem"
       }